Ohio Turnpike: History

 In 1947 a bill was introduced in the Ohio General Assembly authorizing a privately financed roadway.
 Originally consisting of a system of five highways, the turnpike was reduced to one when the other four were made redundant by the Federal Aid Highway Act of 1956.
 Construction for the road cost $326 million and was recorded as the biggest project in state history, with 10,000 employees, more than 2,300 bulldozers, graders, loaders and other machines over a 38-month period.

 On December 1, 1954, the first 22 mi stretch (the portion lying east of SR 18) opened near the present-day exit 218 for I-76 and I-80.
 Several motorists attended a dedication ceremony, with over 1,000 people joining a caravan, following a snow plow and a patrol cruiser, to become the first to drive the turnpike.
 The remaining section from exit 218 west to Indiana opened on October 1, 1955.
 A connecting ramp near the Indiana state line closed on August 16, 1956, the day before the Indiana Toll Road was opened; this ramp had been used to allow traffic access to US 20 to cross into Indiana.
 As originally built, the turnpike offered 18 access points.

 The Ohio Turnpike originally had a 65 mph limit for cars and 55 mph limit for trucks.
 The automobile speed limit was increased on September 30, 1963, in concert with other Ohio rural Interstates to 70 mph.

 Exit 10 was rebuilt to provide access to Interstate 71 when that road was built across the turnpike, while still retaining access to its original US 42 access point.
 This came with a relocated toll plaza and trumpet interchange.
 The existing overpass was not demolished, though the original trumpet ramps were abandoned.
 The work was completed in November 1966.

 Exit 15 was rebuilt as part of construction of the ODOT maintained portion of interstate 80.
-Previously serving the surface alignment of Ohio Route 18, upon the opening of the new ramps, it would instead serve the road.
-Work on the new interchange was completed in 1972.
+Previously serving the surface alignment of Ohio State Route 18, upon the opening of the new ramps, it would instead serve the road.
+Work on the new interchange was completed in 1972; a connection to County Road 18 (old SR 18) using part of the original interchange was completed between 1997 and 1999.

 In 1974, construction was completed on exit 8A, a new interchange with Interstate 90.

 In 1974, construction began on exit 16A, a new interchange to serve Interstate 680.
 It was completed in 1975.

 The turnpike was renamed in honor of original chairman James W. Shocknessy in 1976.

 Due to the National Maximum Speed Law, a 55 mph speed limit took effect in 1974 for all vehicles.
 The 55 mph limit remained until 1987 when the Ohio General Assembly adopted the federally permitted 65 mph maximum speed limit, but for automobiles only.

 In 1991, exit 4A was opened to serve Interstate 75.